leventdem/masq-crypto/README.md

 ## ECDHE example :

-In order to provide Perfect Forward Secrecy, we have implemented ECDHE.
+For the sake of simplicty, besides the web socket demo page, here the one page ECDHE demo is presented.
-For this demo we are using the following scheme : ECDHE-RSA-AES128-GCM-SHA256, where :
+We are using the following cipher suite : ECDHE-RSA-AES128-GCM-SHA256, where :
 - Authentication is provided with RSA-PSS signature and verification (EC public keys are signed during exchange),
 - Encryption relies on the cipher AES-GCM (which provides both confidentiality and integrity);
 - The derived AES-GCM symmetric key is used only one time.